-Introduction to American Government..
-3 credits A study of the Constitution, American political culture and behavior, and the structure and function of the legislative, executive, judicial, and administrative branches of U.S. na-
+POLI 1120 Introduction to American Government 3 credits A study of the Constitution, American political culture and behavio , and the structure and function of the legislative, executiv e, judicial, and administrative branches of U.S. national go overnment.
+F

-POLI 2010 Introduction to Political Science............
-3 credits A comprehensive introduction to the study of political science with emphasis on the theory, processes, and institutions of politics and governments in the modern world.
+POLI 2010 Introduction to Political Science 3 credits

+A comprehensive introduction to the study of political science with emphasis on the theory, processes, and institutions of politics and governments in the modern world.
 S